 Do this in this order.
 It won’t work if you skip steps!
 Keep DETAILED food dairies recording WHAT you ate, HOW MUCH of it you ate and when, and all symptoms.
 NOTE: Himalayan Salt is your only condiment.
 Avoid herbs and spices for now.
 You can eat all the plain meats and seafood you like, grilled, broiled or stewed plain.
 Eggs are fine for most people (but not if you’ve lost your Gall Bladder).
 Fats?
 Stick with Coconut Oil, Olive Oil, Ghee and Avocado Oil in moderation.

-EASY STARTER CARBS: Cooked Spinach, Winter Squash, Summer Squash, Green Beans, Cooked Peeled Carrot.
-Ripe Banana (with spots), peeled homemade cooked Apples and Pears, and pure Grape Juice.
+EASY STARTER CARBS: Cooked Spinach, Winter Squash, Summer Squash, Green Beans, Cooked Peeled Carrot, Banana, peeled homemade cooked Apples and Pears, and pure Grape Juice.
 If this does not stop loose stool, start over with only 2 of these at a time.
+The cooked apples and pears may be a real issue for those who really do have a FODMAPS problem.
+Some people guess they have FODMAPS issues but don’t at this time….

 1 to 3 WEEKS LATER IF GUT IS HAPPY: Add cooked Lettuces, Watercress, Mushrooms.
 No raw foods!

-2 to 5 WEEKS LATER: if your symptoms are gone, really gone, start adding harder foods one at a time.
+2 to 5 WEEKS LATER: if your symptoms are gone, really gone, start adding other foods one at a time.
 One food every 2 to 5 days.
-If you’re gassy or get loose stool, stop and go back to Start for a bit.
+If you’re gassy or get loose stool, stop and go backwards for a bit.
 Then try a different new food…..

 Avocado (1/4); Bok Choy; Peeled Cooked Beet; Swiss Chard; Cooked Peppers; Snow Peas, Olives; Celery; Parsley; Peas; Lemon and Lime Juice; Fruit and Vegetable Juices where all fiber has been extracted can be tried in small amounts (diluted); Nut Butters can be cautiously tried.